Is The Dedicated Team Model A Good Match For Your Business?

 The Dedicated Team Model involves a client, an outsourcing company, and employees, such as dedicated testing teams or developers.
-The outsourcing company’s role is to match clients with employees that have the high-level skillset to fulfil the project assignment from the client.
+The outsourcing company’s role is to match clients with employees that have the high-level skillset to fulfill the project assignment from the client.
 This model then is all about assigning personnel for long-term projects with often varying scopes, uncertain requirements and expertise shortages in certain domains.

 Dedicated teams are generally separate entities and have their own management.
 They blend with the client’s team to improve quality and expertise and push projects forward.
 They work on a project on an exclusive basis and report directly to the client.
 The outsourcing company provides technical resources for the project, recruiting services and administrative support.

 Direct interaction is emphasised as clients are able to monitor the team daily and stay updated throughout the project’s progress.
 This is crucial for a project’s speed and focus, because being able to adapt quickly and having a team fixed on one project improves its process.
 The total cost is usually unknown in the beginning as it depends on the varying nature of the design and development approach.
 Predictable budgeting is possible through billing on the number of hours worked within a certain work period.